YesselmanLab/lab-docs/docs/resources/how-to-read-papers.md

 1. **Read the Methods section carefully**
 2. **For each experiment, understand:**
+   - Do I understand how the expeiment was performed?
    - What was the experimental design?
    - What controls were used?
    - What were the conditions?